 Roles and Responsibilities

-Individuals are responsible for reviewing and scoring applications and recommending the award winner to the Health Care Delivery Executive Committee.
+Individuals are responsible for reviewing and scoring applications and recommending the award winner to the Health Care Delivery Committee.

 APA's Membership Engagement Sub-committee assists the APA's Membership, Diversity and Inclusion Committee in setting the membership, diversity and inclusion strategies for the organization and engaging the APA members They are looking for new members including fellow and trainee representatives.